Studying Disparities in Traumatic Brain Injury Outcomes

 Our group was the first to investigate disparities in disability after TBIs among Hispanic children.
 Our research has found important long-term disparities and is uncovering barriers that make it harder for Hispanic children to get the rehabilitation services they need.
 We have shown that:

-- Hispanic children who suffer TBIs have a lower quality of life, participate in fewer childhood activities and are less able to communicate and take care of their daily needs than non-Hispanic white children with similar injuries.
+- Hispanic children who sustain TBIs have a lower quality of life, participate in fewer childhood activities and are less able to communicate and take care of their daily needs than non-Hispanic white children with similar injuries.

 - Importantly, we also found that these disparities were not present at the time of discharge from inpatient rehabilitation facilities, and that Hispanic children recovered at the same pace as non-Hispanic children when receiving equal inpatient care.